TechsCode-Team/InsaneAnnouncerWiki/installation/server.md

 # Server installation
-Once you have downloaded the latest version of Insane Announcer put its .jar file inside the `plugins` directory of your server.
+First step is to download Announcer.
+Once you're done with this. `Stop your server`, and put the .jar file inside the `plugins` directory of your server.
-***Note:*** *Make sure to stop the server before doing this.*
 <br>

-When the .jar has been uploaded you can now start your server.
+Once the .jar has been uploaded in your folder, you can start your server.
 <br>

-When your server has been started there should be a new folder called Insane Announcer.
+Once your server has started, a new folder called Insane Announcer should have been created, inside the `plugins` directory.
 This means that Insane Announcer has loaded properly and can now be used.
 <br>

 ## Testing the plugin
-If you have followed the steps above the plugin is now running.
-You can now use `/announcer`

-**`NOTE:` For proxy installation, please continue to the proxy installation part.**
+While your server is starting, look at the console for any possible [ERROR] message.
+Any [WARN] is not a problem, and will not disturb your use of the plugin.

+You should now be able to do `/announcer` to open the GUI.

+If you see a gui, that means you are good to go!

+**`NOTE:` In order for the plugin to work properly, you'll need to have Vault and an Economy plugin installed on the server**